Skip to Content

 The heated catalytic converter dramatically reduces an automobile's polluting emissions in the starting phase.
 Siemens introduced a catalytic converter specially designed for diesel engines in 1995; it reduced polluting emissions of nitrogen oxides by up to 95 percent.

-Siemens installed the world's first integrated taxiing guidance and ground monitoring system at Oslo airport.
+In 1998, Siemens installed the world's first integrated taxiway guidance and ground monitoring system at Oslo Airport.
 Computer-controlled light signals replace the "Follow Me" vehicles to guide the aircraft according to the prevailing traffic situation between take-off and landing runways and parking and docking positions.

 At the end of 1997, Siemens presented the Siemens-Schottel Propulsor, which had been jointly developed with the Schottel shipyard.
 It is accommodated in a pod which can be rotated by 360 degrees under the ship's hull.
 The propulsion system uses about 10 percent less fuel than conventional solutions.